 ·Research Highlights ·Energy materials ·Bio materials ·Electronic materials

-We developed a library of versatile polymeric insulating layers using iCVD to challenge this common belief, and showed that the developed dielectric layers can satisfy a wide range of requirements for next-generation wearable electronic devices, whose performance had only been observed from inorganic-based dielectric materials so far.
+We developed a library of versatile polymeric insulating layers using iCVD to challenge this common belief and showed that the developed dielectric layers can satisfy a wide range of requirements for next-generation electronic devices.
 The work on the ultrathin dielectric layers was published in Nature Materials (2015) and led to various further device applications.
+Currently, the FTFL electronic device team is actively conducting research based on the iCVD process in the following areas: (1) applications to flash memory structures and neuromorphic devices using functional dielectric layers, (2) heterojunction transistor design for multi-stage circuits and hardware computing, (3) stretchable devices, and (4) passivation for electronic devices.

-Thanks to the virtue of iCVD-based polymeric insulating layers with a near-ideal insulating property limited by carrier tunneling, an organic flash memory can be designed, in a systematic fashion, based on a tunneling dielectric layer (TDL) / floating gate (FG) / blocking dielectric layer (BDL) structure.
-The versatile synthetic capability of the iCVD process makes it possible to choose, from the pool of various iCVD-based polymers, a proper insulator that can meet the conditions that are key to the systematic design (e.g., a TDL with low dielectric constant; a BDL with a higher dielectric constant than a TDL).
-Furthermore, the advantages of the iCVD process, such as low process temperature, solution-free nature, and highly conformal deposition, help one to realize flash memories on various flexible substrates such as PET, ultrathin MylarTM, and paper, which would otherwise be highly challenging to build memory devices on.
+Thanks to the virtue of iCVD-based polymeric insulating layers with a near-ideal insulating property limited by carrier tunneling, an flash memory can be designed, in a systematic fashion, based on a tunneling dielectric layer (TDL) / floating gate (FG) / blocking dielectric layer (BDL) structure.
+The versatile synthetic capability of the iCVD process makes it possible to choose, from the pool of various iCVD-based polymers, a proper insulator that can meet the conditions that are key to the systematic design (e.g., a TDL with low dielectric constant ~2.2; a BDL with a high dielectric constant ~6.2).
+In addition, the nearly perfect insulating properties and mechanical stability of the dielectric layer yield excellent retention characteristics and electrical cycle endurance.
+These features not only support the development of high-performance memory devices but also enable their extension toward artificial synapses for neuromorphic computing.
+Currently, by employing iCVD dielectric layers containing hydroxyl groups, we have exploited the mechanism in which small voltage pulses induce dipole polarization while larger voltage pulses trigger charge trapping.
+Based on this principle, we successfully developed a novel device capable of synaptic operation under single-polarity bias.
+This advancement demonstrates the potential of iCVD-based memory devices to be further extended into neuromorphic systems exhibiting more diverse functionalities.

 Please click on the image to watch the video clip